anitab-org/open-source-day/_pages/faq.md

 ### My project takes some time to setup the environment, is there somewhere I can provide the instructions beforehand?

-Yes, the instructions can be provided on the dedicated slack channel.
+Yes, the instructions can be provided on the dedicated project slack channel.

 <br>